nehal119/go-udp-holepunch/README.md

-# UDP Hole Punching Example in Go
+# UDP Hole Punching
-This is a very simple repo to help demonstrate how UDP hole punching works in Go.
+This is a very simple repo to help demonstrate how UDP hole punching works in Go and Node.
 It includes the signal server and a client.

 ![Demo](/demo.gif "Demo")

 ## Using http rendezvous server
 1. rendezvous server runs on http exposing `/register` route.
+2. For http to work one has to send their public ip address and thier udp port in the `/register` route to work.
-2. When two clients are connected, each get others udp ip address and port to start hole punching.
+3. When two clients are connected, each get others udp ip address and port to start hole punching.
 ```bash
   node rendezvous/server.js # <- Signalling Server
   ./hp A # <-- client 1
   ./hp B # <-- client 2
 ```
+* Note: For automatic IP and port detection, an HTTP signaling server cannot be used because it would identify the correct IP but the wrong port number.
+This is due to the UDP port on the client machine being different from the TCP port.
+To resolve this issue, the signaling server must be written exclusively for UDP.
+The functional signaling server code is available in server1.go for UDP and in rendezvous/publicserver.js for UDP combined with WebSocket.

 ## Build
 1. Build using golang 1.17